 Chinese Taipei / Property Damage - commercial earthquake Earthquake insurance (other than compulsory earthquake insurance).
 Chinese Taipei / Comprehensive - personal property and liability Comprehensive insurance for personal property and liabilities.
 Chinese Taipei / Comprehensive - commercial property and liability Comprehensive insurance for commercial property and liabilities.
 Chinese Taipei / Property damage - typhoon and flood Typhoon and flood insurance.
 Chinese Taipei / Property damage - compulsory earthquake Compulsory earthquake insurance (compulsory for personal residence).
 Chinese Taipei / Health Health insurance.
-OTHER/Motor This includes: Motor property damage: Damage to own and third-party motor vehicles (and related property damage) through accident, theft, fire and weather events, excluding liability for personal injury; and Motor bodily insurances: Insurances relating to the injury or death of third parties due to or related to motor vehicles and accidents involving them.
-This may also extend to include the driver involved.
+This includes: Motor property damage: Damage to own and the party motor vehicles (and related property damage) through accident, theft, fire and weather events, excluding liability for personal injury; and Motor bodily insurances: Insurances related to motor vehicles and accidents involving them.
+This may also extend include the driver involved.
 OTHER/ Property damage This includes, but is not limited to: 1.
 Property: Insurance of house or other property (including house contents) against loss through fire, windstorm etc., insurance of contents against losses due to theft, fire, windstorm, earthquake, impact, damages, water damage, and other natural and man-made perils.
 Contents insurances may extend to loss or damage to property outside the home or its usual location.
 2. Fire and industrial: Loss or damage and loss of earnings due to damage to commercial buildings and other physical infrastructure due to fire, windstorm and other perils.
 3. Consequential losses: Products covering consequential losses (such as 'loss of profits' or 'business interruption') is also included in this segment; 4 Construction: This includes 'construction all risks and erection all risks' (CAR/EAR) or similar written in connection with construction projects.
 This includes the construction and erection of infrastructure projects and buildings.